gojimmypi/wolfssl-esp32/README.md

+# wolfssl-esp32

+Sample project files for using the wolfSSL encrypion libraries with the Espressif ESP32.

-# Getting Started
+## Getting Started

+### WARNING:

+The CONFIG_EXAMPLE_WIFI_PASSWORD is saved in `sdkconfig`.
+Exercise caution when saving to GitHub or other public locations.

 Terminology:

-wolfSSL (with the `SSL` in upper case) is the name of the organization wolfssl (with the `ssl` in lower case) is the name of the tls encrption libraries wolfssh (with the `ssh` in lower case)is the name of the ssh libraries
+wolfSSL (with the `SSL` in upper case) is the name of the organization wolfssl (with the `ssl` in lower case) is the name of the tls encrption libraries wolfssh (with the `ssh` in lower case) is the name of the ssh libraries

-Despite `SSL` being part of the name, wolfSSL has implemented [TLS 1.3](https://www.wolfssl.com/docs/tls13/), as [SSL deprecated](https://datatracker.ietf.org/doc/html/rfc7568).
+Despite `SSL` being part of the name, wolfSSL has implemented [TLS 1.3](https://www.wolfssl.com/docs/tls13/), as [SSL is deprecated](https://datatracker.ietf.org/doc/html/rfc7568).

-The wolfSSL libraries are distributed in two parts: the [wolfSSL/wolfssl](https://github.com/wolfSSL/wolfssl) and [wolfSSL/wolfssh](https://github.com/wolfSSL/wolfssh).
+The wolfSSL libraries are distributed in two parts: the [wolfSSL/wolfssl](https://github.com/wolfSSL/wolfssl) and [wolfSSL/wolfssh](https://github.com/wolfSSL/wolfssh), and under the [GPLv2 or commercial license](https://github.com/wolfSSL/wolfssl/blob/master/LICENSING).
 The SSH code is typically copied into the wolfssl directory.

 There's a [Get Started in 2021 with wolfSSL](https://www.youtube.com/watch?v=H_0AORo6ZKg) that is probably a good place to start.